-- Kites can have any number of lines. - Different kites may be used throughout a performance; kites may be single or stacked. - The same house lighting will be used for all competitors. - Other than mobility aids for people with disabilities, the use of wheeled apparatus is not allowed.

-- No props are allowed. - The competitor may not have a ground crew.
+- 1) Kites can have any number of lines. - Different kites may be used throughout a performance; kites may be single or stacked. - 3) The same house lighting will be used for all competitors. - 4) Other than mobility aids for people with disabilities, the use of any wheeled apparatus is not allowed. - 5) No props are allowed. - 6) At a minimum, discipline personnel must include judges and a field director, and optionally a pit boss.

-5. Penalties
+F. Penalties